Adam4lexander/Spoke/Docs/Core/07_SpokeTree.md

 lastName.Set("Dumpty");  // Logs: Fullname is Humpty Dumpty
 ```

-`SpokeRuntime.Batch` defers the start of a flush until the delefgate completes.
+`SpokeRuntime.Batch` defers the start of a flush until the delegate completes.